chunghaw/mind_mate/DEMO_SCRIPT_ML_FEATURES.md

 **Story**: Demonstrate how Mind Mate uses real machine learning to detect mental health patterns and provide proactive, personalized support.

-**Key Message**: "This isn't just keyword matching - it's sophisticated AI analyzing 40+ behavioral features to understand mental health patterns and provide early intervention."
+**Key Message**: "This isn't hardcoded or fake - it's a real ML pipeline using AWS Comprehend to analyze actual user data and extract 49+ behavioral features for genuine mental health pattern detection."

 ---